chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   | [automate.config] <br/> instance_count = "1" <br/> [existing_infra.config] <br/> automate_private_ips = ["10.0.1.0"] |  | [automate.config] <br/> instance_count = "2" <br/> [existing_infra.config] <br/> automate_private_ips = ["10.0.1.0","10.0.2.0"] |

 - Trigger the deployment command again from the bastion node.
-- To trigger the deploy command we required the chef-automate airgap bundle, please use the airgap bundle which is running on the current cluster.
-In case of bundle is missing or delete from the bastion, then we need to download the airgap bundle again.
+- To trigger the deploy command, we require the chef-automate airgap bundle, please use the airgap bundle which is running on the current cluster.
+In case of bundle is missing or deleted from the bastion, then we need to download the airgap bundle again.
   - In case you do not know which Chef-Automate version is running, then ssh to the one of the frontend node and run the below command.

     ```sh